jdaw1/placemat/Documentation/document.md

 No, this isn&rsquo;t the modern idiom for software.
 But really, modern software isn&rsquo;t written in PostScript.

+* `PrefaceCode` is executed just once, after defining subroutines, but before doing any page calculations.
+Usage might resemble <code>&hellip;&nbsp;ASCIIfy&nbsp;OutputToLog</code>.

-* `PrologueCode` is executed just once, just before painting pages, which means after many of the internal variables have been computed.
+* `PrologueCode` is executed just once, just before painting pages, which means after many of the internal variables have been computed and some of that information logged.

 * `EpilogueCode` is also executed just once, at the end after painting pages.

 * `PaintBackgroundCode` is executed once per page, just before other painting begins.
 Usually, the painting is to happen only on the glasses pages, for which the code might resemble:

 ```PostScript
 /PaintBackgroundCode
 {